will-rosenberg/dev-journal/README.md

 I've really been enjoying developing software and want to spend way more of my time doing that (and less time making Instagram Reels, marketing, selling, and so on - social media is bumming me out).

 So I've decided to get a full-time job as a full-stack engineer.
-(I plan to keep running my accent coaching business on the side, but in a much lighter way.)
+(I plan to keep running my accent coaching business on the side, but in a much lighter way - probably more focused on product and less focused on marketing.)

 This is my record of this journey.